U.S., Europe press Turkey to rethink ditching violence-on-women pact

 European Commission President Ursula von der Leyen - who spoke with Erdogan a day before Turkey ditched the pact - wrote on Twitter on Sunday: “Women deserve a strong legal framework to protect them,” and she called on all signatories to ratify it.

-The Council of Europe, which gathers 47 members states and was founded in 1949 to defend human rights, democracy and the rule of law in Europe, also regretted the decision.
+The Council of Europe, which gathers 47 members states, also regretted the decision.

-“Leaving the Convention would deprive Turkey and Turkish women of a vital tool to counter violence,” the presidents of the organisation’s Committee of ministers and of the Parliamentary assembly said on Sunday in a joint statement.

 The convention had split Erdogan’s ruling AK Party (AKP) and even his family.
 Officials floated pulling out last year amid a dispute over how to curb domestic violence in Turkey, where femicide has tripled in 10 years, one monitoring group has said.